Ridgewood, New Jersey Revolutionary War Sites

 Map / Directions to all Ridgewood Revolutionary War Sites

-"Brigadier General Abraham Godwin - Soldier, Statesman, artist, poet, engraver, musician and gracious host.
+"Brigadier General Abraham Godwin - Soldier, statesman, artist, poet, engraver, musician and gracious host.
 Born July 16, 1763.

-"His career began at the age of thirteen when his brother, David, aged eleven, he left home at Totowa to join Captain Woolverton's Minute Men with the mother's consent.
+"His career began at the age of thirteen when with his brother David, aged eleven, he left home at Totowa to join Captain Woolverton's Minute Men with the mother's consent.
 The boys were musicians.
 Abraham playing a fife, David a drum.
 Their destination was a station at the corner of Partition and Horse and Cart Streets, New York City, now Fulton and William Streets.
 There the boys saw their father who had been commissioned Captain of Marines aboard the Lady Washington lying in port.

 "Abraham went to Fishkill joining his brother, Captain Henry Godwin's regiment, the Fifth of the Line, January 17, 1777, as a fife major.